On Being Black in Corporate America

-Many companies think they need to recruit on college campuses to attract young minds.
-White said that’s great, but to truly find diverse populations that can add new perspectives to their teams, companies need to get creative and think outside of the box.
-That’s why he works with Year Up, an organization with a mission to close the opportunity divide and is committed to ensuring equitable access to economic opportunity, education, and justice for all young adults—no matter their background, income, or zip code, according to their website.
+In the competitive pursuit for the brightest young minds, companies will often limit their search to college campuses, and only certain college campuses like the Ivy League.
+But White feels that to find diverse populations that can add new perspectives to their team, recruiters need to think about diversifying their talent pool.
+That’s why White works with Year Up, an organization with a mission to close the opportunity divide, and is committed to ensuring equitable access to economic opportunity, education, and justice for all young adults — no matter their background, income, or zip code.

 Being open to feedback

-You may think everything you do at work and in your daily life makes you look like you’re the best.
-You may have gotten some broad accolades and high fives for work you’ve done.
-But don’t let it get to your head.
-Brightful said we need people in our corner to help us pause and assess if we’re truly as excellent as we think we are — or if we need to step back and be open to honest feedback and self reflection.
+Brightful said we need people in our corner to help us pause and assess if we’re truly as excellent as we think we are — or if we need to step back and be open to honest feedback and self-reflection.

 “You need people in your life to say, ‘Whoa, slow it down.
 Let’s look at your performance.
 Are you really as excellent in all of these areas as you think you are?
 Might you need to develop?
 Are you listening to [feedback] critically and being self-aware so you can progress?’”
 Brightful said.
 “Everybody knows, all of us — let me lift my own hand — have issues that we need to work on.”

-As you navigate your career and look to people for support, don’t shortchange yourself by only looking up the ladder, White said.
+Having the right network can sometimes be what makes a career.
+For Black employees especially, a network can not only be a catapult into great opportunities but also a form of reprieve and reassurance when faced with difficult career moments.
+So cast a wide net.
+Don’t shortchange yourself by only looking up the ladder, White said.
 Yes, you’ll want to gain support and mentorship from people who have more power and experience, but don’t discount people who are closer to you to add to your network.

 Once you have that network — and continue to grow it — you have the ability to discuss ideas with peers and mentors to create change from within.
 And with the ongoing racial reckoning that arose from the murder of George Floyd, Brightful said, the time to act is now.